 Kaiser Permanente purchased an existing two-story concrete tilt-up industrial-type facility to expand its rapidly growing membership in Orange County.
 Morris, a Huitt-Zollars company, provided architectural and engineering services for the first phase tenant improvements which encompassed 71,000 SF for 42 medical providers and staff.
 Design challenges addressed multiple building deficiencies.
 A point-cloud model (3-D scan of existing conditions) was created and compared to the BIM model in order to distinguish discrepancies.

-Huitt-Zollars is leading the SMC team in the consolidation of the various student services departments into one building, strategically located on the Santa Monica College Main Campus.
-The goal is to provide centralized access and a one-stop service delivery location to more effectively serve the approximately 35,000 students per year in attendance.
-The project is conceived as being three stories in height and three levels of underground parking.
+Huitt-Zollars was the prime architecture consultant for the new student services building at Santa Monica College.
+The three-story building, with three subterranean levels of parking, consolidated the various Student Services departments into one building located on SMC’s main Pico campus.
+The goal was to provide centralized access and a one-stop service delivery location to more effectively serve the approximately 35,000 students per year in attendance.

 Huitt-Zollars' noteworthy land development history created this lead civil engineering consultant project opportunity.
 Huitt-Zollars provided extensive infrastructure work for this 5,000-acre community.
 For example, the widening of two parkways required bridge improvements, survey, planning, and utility improvements.
 This multiphase project blended residential, commercial, industrial, and recreational milieus.